djhshih/djhshih.github.io/join/postdoc.md

 ## How to apply

-1. Satisfy the requirements above.
+1. Satisfy the eligibility requirements above.
 2. Email {{ site.email }} with your CV and research interests.
 3. Prepare for a pair programming interview.
 4. Discuss potential research projects with us.